 HOW TO GET A CONTRACTORS LICENSE IN VA

-On March 1, 2016, there was a VA DPOR regulation established, stating that all new contractors must be pre-approved before taking PSI technical exams.
-There are specific steps that need to be followed including applying to the state and filling out a License Application and an Experience Verification Form.
+On March 1, 2016, a VA DPOR regulation was established, stating that all new contractors must be pre-approved before taking PSI technical exams.
+There are specific steps that need to be followed, including applying to the state and filling out a License Application and an Experience Verification Form.

-Prior to taking the PSI Technical Exams, you need to fill out these forms and send them to DPOR VA.
+Before taking the PSI Technical Exams, you need to fill out these forms and send them to DPOR VA.
 If you are in a rush and taking the Class A exam, fill out the Expedited Form to speed up the process.
-The only way to speed up the process is if you’re submitting a Virginia Class A contractor license application.
+The only way to speed up the process is to submit a Virginia Class A contractor license application.
 If taking the RBC/CBC and Highway Heavy exam, you need pre-approval.